Alfresco/alfresco-js-api/src/api/gs-classification-rest-api/docs/ClassificationGuidesApi.md

   'orderBy':  //  | A string to control the order of the entities returned in a list.
 You can use the **orderBy** parameter to sort the list by one or more fields.

-Each field has a default sort order, which is normally acending order.
+Each field has a default sort order, which is normally ascending order.
 Read the API method implementation notes above to check if any fields used in this method have a descending default search order.

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.